 "I intend to continue to struggle for the future of Ukraine, against terror and fear.
 What's going on now is lawlessness, lack of authority, and terror… These are people who advocate violence — the Ukrainian parliament is illegitimate."
 Viktor Yanukovych, ousted Ukrainian president

 President Yanukovych and opposition representatives signed a deal on Feb.
 21 to end the country's crisis.
 The deal included early presidential elections along with constitutional reforms.
 Opposition members agreed to clear protest camps, while the government said bloodshed would be investigated and promised not to declare a state of emergency.

+President Petro Poroshenko will sign an economic deal with the EU on June 27.
 Protests in Ukraine began Nov.
-21, 2013, sparked by the government's decision to back out of a potential trade and political agreement with the EU in favor of a deal with Russia including $15 billion in loans and discounts on natural gas.
-Pro-Europe rallies widened to general disputes with the government.
+21, 2013, sparked by the Yanukovych government's decision to back out of agreement in favor of a deal with Russia including $15 billion in loans and discounts on natural gas.

 The violence in the anti-government protests brought criticism from several countries and preparations of sanctions from the U.S. and EU.
 Russia -- which has close ties with the Ukrainian government and provides financial support -- maintains the troubles are an internal Ukrainian affair.

 Russian Internet censorship agency Roskomnadzor on March 3 shut down 13 web pages related to the Ukraine protests on Russian social media website Vkontakte, saying the groups operating the pages were encouraging "terrorist activity."
 One of the groups whose page was shut down had 500,000 members.